AlieksieievYurii/YouTubeMusic/README.md

 # YouTube Music
-Quite simple Android application to download and play music from YouTube.
+Simple Android application to download and listen music from YouTube.
-The application consists of two main parts: the first part is Saved Music and the second part is YouTube Music where you can download music from YouTube, but first of all, you need to log in.
+The application consists of two main parts: Saved Music and YouTube Music where you can download music from YouTube.

 <img src="gitRes/6.jpg" width=200>&nbsp;
 <img src="gitRes/2.jpg" width=200>&nbsp;